 By “research,” I don’t mean your coach needs to have a full lab and conduct Gallop level surveys.
-But he should demonstrate original thought in his field, know its practical applications, and have his own method or curriculum to help clients be successful.
+But they should demonstrate original thought in their field, know its practical applications, and have their own method or curriculum to help clients be successful.

 4 | Results